The following sections describe the installation procedures on UNIX/Linux, macOS, and Windows systems.

 ).

-can be easily compiled and installed with the usual configure, make, make install commands.
+Ipopt can be easily compiled and installed with the usual configure, make, make install commands.
 We follow the procedure that is used for most of the COIN-OR projects, based on the GNU autotools.

-compilation that should work on most systems.
-For special compilations and for some troubleshooting see Flags to configure before creating an issue or sending a message to the mailing list.
+Below are the basic steps for the Ipopt compilation that should work on most systems.
+For special compilations and for some troubleshooting see Flags to configure

 mkdir $IPOPTDIR/build